matthijsgroen/fp-experiments/posts/3-combining-parsers.md

   result[PARSED] !== FAILED ? next(result) : result;
 ```

-Using this function, I can determine if we had a success, and when we do, it
+Using this function, I can determine if we had a success.
+If it is successful, the parser
 will execute the next step, providing the result.

 And now in action: